cytim-eosio/cluster/README.md

-# EOSIO Cluster
+# EOSIO: Clusters

-> This repo contains the script to bootstrap and manage the EOSIO cluster on Mac.
+> This repo contains the scripts to bootstrap and manage the EOSIO clusters on Mac.

 ## IMPORTANT NOTES